Bandwidth/api-docs/site/docs/webrtc/overview.md

 ## Subscriptions

 When a participant receives the audio or video streams from another participant, it is via a subscription.
 A subscription describes which media streams a participant will receive.
-Note that a participant must be a member, or part of, a session before it can receive any media from other participants.
+Note that a participant must be a member, or part of, a session before it can receive any media from other participants [(Participant-Session Membership)](#participant-session-membership).

 Subscriptions are very flexible, allowing for the creation of custom scenarios where participants may hear or see some people and devices, but not others.
 Subscriptions can be created three levels: